Adityagupta1625/mygame/README.md

 <h1>My Game</h1>
-<p>it is a very simple stone paper scissor game which we used to play in our childhood with our friends we can enjoy same experience with this game by playing with computer as we play with our friends.Woth Scores Getting Updated with each turn.</p>
+<p>it is a very simple stone paper scissor game which we used to play in our childhood with our friends we can enjoy same experience with this game by playing with computer as we play with our friends.With Scores Getting Updated with each turn.</p>
 <h3>Technology used</h3>
 <ul>
 <li>HTMl5</li>